Social Work Practice with Immigrants and Refugees

 AEIR Scholars come together with faculty, alumni/ae, and community members with expertise in work with immigrants and refugees, in a two-year program that includes:

-- Courses, course assignments and events specific to immigrants, refugees, their families and communities
+- Courses, course assignments, research and events specific to people of immigrant and refugee backgrounds, their families and communities

 - Leadership opportunities within their AEIR cohort

-- Field practicum that serves the needs of immigrants, refugees, their families and/or their communities
+- Field practicum that serves the needs of these communities

 - Tuition stipend of $1,000